richtong/hugo-hero-theme/README.md

 Download or git clone this theme into the sites themes folder `mynewsite/themes`.
 You should end up with the following folder structure `mynewsite/themes/hugo-hero-theme`

 ```
+# If you are not putting the site into git control
 cd mynewsite
 git clone https://github.com/zerostaticthemes/hugo-hero-theme.git themes/hugo-hero-theme

+# if this is going under git control
+git submodule add https://github.com/zerostaticthemeshugo-hero-theme themes/hugo-hero-theme
 ```

 **4. Copy the example content**